-Situated in Godolphin Cross, The Old Dairy and The Hayloft are new, child friendly, holiday cottages in West Cornwall
+Situated in Godolphin Cross, The Old Dairy and The Hayloft are child friendly, holiday cottages in West Cornwall

 Little Rosewarne lies nestled at the base of Godolphin Hill within part of the Cornish Mining World Heritage site.
 From the summit of the hill there are spectacular panoramic views over West Cornwall and the Lizard.
 The National Trust's Godolphin Estate borders the grounds with Godolphin House and Gardens a short walk away.